Solar flare

-High-energy electromagnetic radiation from solar flares is absorbed by the daylight side of Earth's upper atmosphere, in particular the ionosphere, and does not reach the surface.
+The extreme ultraviolet and X-ray radiation from solar flares is absorbed by the daylight side of Earth's upper atmosphere, in particular the ionosphere, and does not reach the surface.
 This absorption can temporarily increase the ionization of the ionosphere which may interfere with short-wave radio communication.
 The prediction of solar flares is an active area of research.

 Flares also occur on other stars, where the term stellar flare applies.

-Description
+Physical description

-Solar flares affect all layers of the solar atmosphere (photosphere, chromosphere, and corona).
-The plasma medium is heated to tens of millions of kelvins, while electrons, protons, and heavier ions are accelerated to near the speed of light.
+Solar flares are eruptions of electromagnetic radiation originating in the Sun's atmosphere.
+They affect all layers of the solar atmosphere (photosphere, chromosphere, and corona).
+The plasma medium is heated to >107 kelvin, while electrons, protons, and heavier ions are accelerated to near the speed of light.
+Flares emit electromagnetic radiation across the electromagnetic spectrum, from radio waves to gamma rays.

-Flares produce electromagnetic radiation across the electromagnetic spectrum at all wavelengths, from radio waves to gamma rays.
-Most of the energy is spread over frequencies outside the visual range; the majority of the flares are not visible to the naked eye and can only be observed with special instruments.

 Flares occur in active regions, often around sunspots, where intense magnetic fields penetrate the photosphere to link the corona to the solar interior.
 Flares are powered by the sudden (timescales of minutes to tens of minutes) release of magnetic energy stored in the corona.
-The same energy releases may also produce coronal mass ejections (CMEs), although the relationship between CMEs and flares is still not well understood.
+The same energy releases may also produce coronal mass ejections (CMEs), although the relationship between CMEs and flares is not well understood.

-Solar flares occur in a power-law spectrum of magnitudes; an energy release of typically 1020 joules of energy suffices to produce a clearly observable event, while a major event can emit up to 1025 joules.

 Associated with solar flares are flare sprays.
-They involve faster ejections of material than eruptive prominences, and reach velocities of 20 to 2000 kilometers per second.
+They involve faster ejections of material than eruptive prominences, and reach velocities of 20 to 2,000 kilometres per second.